Lernstick/Lernstick-Bridge/TEST_SETUP.md

 Usage: `python3 register_agent.py "http://BRIDGE_IP:BRIDGE_PORT"`

 ## Building the Keylime Debian Package
-Note prebuild images can be found here: TODO

-We need a current git build because we currently depend on features not included in the latest release.
+For the agent Keylime versions 6.2.0 later will work with the Lernstick Bridge.

 * Get Debian packaging from: `https://github.com/utkarsh2102/python-keylime`
-* Get the latest Keylime version: `https://github.com/keylime/keylime`
-* Copy `debian` directory into `keylime` directory
-* Install build dependencies TODO
-* Create new version TODO
-* Build package `dpk-buildpackage -uc -us`
+* Build package `dpk-buildpackage -uc -us -b`

-* Upload
+# Known Issues
+* Agent won't restart: Kill the agent with `systemctl kill keylime_agen.service` and then restart it.